Recommendations

 Why not count the deer at Holkham Hall, spot your favourite creature in the Natural History Museum’s collection or watch fish swim in Bolton Museum’s tranquil aquarium?
 Both adults and children will find lots to discover in our top picks of places to visit for some nature inspiration.
 Some of the venues are closed on Sundays and Mondays, so please check ahead of your visit to avoid disappointment.

-Learn about animals and natural history at these UK museums and galleries with a National Art Pass
+Learn about animals and natural history at these UK museums and galleries with an Art Pass

 01